Monitoring Docker Universal Control Plane (UCP) with Splunk Enterprise and Splunk Cloud

 Docker Universal Control Plane (UCP) is the enterprise-grade cluster management solution from Docker.
 You install it on-premises or in your virtual private cloud, and it helps you manage your Docker cluster and applications through a single interface.

-It can be very challenging to set up infrastructure that will have you to increase observability not only of your micro-services but also supporting infrastructure.
+It can be very challenging to set up infrastructure that will allow you to increase observability not only of your micro-services but also supporting infrastructure.
 Outcold Solutions offers dedicated solutions for Monitoring Docker and Monitoring Kubernetes, but if you are running UCP, which solution should you choose?

 Below we walk through how you can install both solutions, so you will be able to compare.
 In our scenarios, we used Docker EE with Universal Control Plane 3.0.5.